wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-approval-flows/includes/2-create-approval-request.md

 ## Prerequisites

 - Access to [Power Automate](https://flow.microsoft.com/?azure-portal=true)
-- A Microsoft Office 365 account with access to SharePoint.
+- A Microsoft Office 365 account with access to SharePoint
 - A Twitter account

 ## Step 1: Create a SharePoint list for tweets